-- affinity group marketing partners might terminate their relationship with us or make the relationship non-exclusive, resulting in a reduction in the number of transactions between users of our platform and TrueCar Certified Dealers; - affinity group marketing partners might de-emphasize the car-buying programs within their offerings or alter the user experience for members in a way that results in a decrease in the number of transactions between their members and our TrueCar Certified Dealers; or - the economic structure of our agreements with affinity group marketing partners might change, resulting in a decrease in our operating margins on transactions by their members.
+- affinity group marketing partners might terminate their relationship with us or make the relationship non-exclusive, resulting in a reduction in the number of transactions between users of our platform and TrueCar Certified Dealers; - affinity group marketing partners might de-emphasize the car-buying programs within their offerings or alter the user experience for members in a way that results in a decrease in the number of transactions between their members and our TrueCar Certified Dealers; or - the economic structure of our agreements with affinity group marketing partners might change, resulting in a decrease in our operating margins on transactions by their members. members or otherwise require us to incur additional costs associated with maintaining the partnership.

 For example, in 2020, USAA terminated its affinity marketing partnership with us.
-Prior to the termination of that relationship, USAA accounted for a substantial share of our units and revenues, for example, in 2019, 29% of all of our units during that year, were matched to users of the car-buying site we maintained for USAA.
-Even as the partnership wound down during 2020, 20.1% of all of our units that year, were attributable to the program.
+Prior to the termination of that relationship, USAA accounted for a substantial share of our units and revenues, for example, in 2019, 29% of all of our units during that year were matched to users of the car-buying site we maintained for USAA.
+Even as the partnership wound down during 2020, 20.1% of all of our units that year were attributable to the program.
 The termination of our affinity partnership with USAA had a material adverse effect on our business, revenue, operating results and prospects, and may have led to the loss of some dealers from our network.
 To the extent that we are not able to mitigate the adverse effects of the termination of our relationship with USAA, including by increasing our unit volume through other sources, our business, revenues, results of operations and cash flows will continue to be materially negatively affected.
+Further, as discussed in the risk factor entitled "The failure to attract manufacturers to participate in our car manufacturer incentive programs, or to induce manufacturers to remain participants in those programs, could reduce our growth or have an adverse effect on our operating results," our affinity partner American Express provided us with a notice of termination in October 2024.
+Pursuant to this notice, the auto purchasing program we host on behalf of American Express for its card members will terminate in April 2025.
+In the twelve months prior to our receipt of American Express' termination notice, approximately 5% of our units resulted from the American Express auto purchasing program.
+If we are unable to identify alternative sources through which to sell units following the loss of American Express' auto purchasing program, our units, revenue and business will be negatively impacted.